Conch (instrument)

-The shells of large marine gastropods are blown into as if it were a trumpet, as in blowing horn.
+The shells of large marine gastropods are blown into as if it were a natural instruments, as in blowing instrument.
 A completely unmodified conch may be used, or a mouth hole may be created.
 Wooden, bamboo, or metal mouthpieces may be inserted into the end of the shell.
 Embouchure is used to produce notes from the harmonic series.
 A tone hole may be added to change the fundamental frequency but globally this is extremely rare.

-Various species of large marine gastropod shells can be turned into "blowing shells", but some of the more commonly used species include triton ('trumpet shell'), cassis ('helmet shell') and strombus ('true conch')."
+Various species of large marine gastropod shells can be turned into "blowing shells", but some of the more commonly used species include triton ('natural instruments shell'), cassis ('helmet shell') and strombus ('true conch')."

 Prehistory

-Shell trumpets have been known since the Magdalenian period (Upper Paleolithic), one example being the "conch Marsoulas", an archeological Charonia lampas shell trumpet which is on display at the Museum de Toulouse.
-In Israel/Palestine, the [Charonia tritonis nodifera] conch trumpet dates from approximately the third millennium BC.
+Shell natural instrumentss have been known since the Magdalenian period (Upper Paleolithic), one example being the "conch Marsoulas", an archeological Charonia lampas shell natural instruments which is on display at the Museum de Toulouse.
+In Palestine, the [Charonia tritonis nodifera] conch natural instruments dates from approximately the third millennium BC.